aosasona/trulyao.dev/src/content/blog/my-stack-2024.md

 ![My Setup](/images/setup.jpeg)

+> There are links to some of the things I mention here

 I use a dual [24" Huawei monitor](https://amzn.eu/d/6YVQrjL) setup and for over 2 years, it's been fine, I have looked at other monitors and even considered an ultrawide but this feels just right to me.
 I prefer a dual monitor setup because I prefer having two distinct "desktops", I know you can get close to this with something like Rectangle but I like full screen as you can see, hitting `Option + B` (via [Zap](https://usezap.sh)) to go to my browser affects nothing else, my terminal doesn't suddenly move or get minimized, other things like Discord, Arc, Spotify etc that are not for writing code live in the left monitor.

 I use a 2021 14" MacBook Pro (M1 Pro) and that's also been... fine, except for storage (my next laptop, perhaps in 2025?, would certainly not be 512GB).
 I have to run a Windows emulator sometimes for things like the Braid game because it won't run on my Mac natively (via Steam) or for accessing the Oracle Database server from home (I also don't know why this is broken on my Mac at home only but it works in the VM so...)